 Site extensions for schools

-The Ministry may fund an extension to your school grounds if your site is small relative to the number of students on your roll.
+The Ministry may fund an extension to your school grounds if it can be demonstrated that this would be the most appropriate solution.
 We make such decisions on a case-by-case basis.

 Applying for site extension funding